 Source segmentation: involve separating the visitors who come to your site based on their sources e.g desktop or mobile, android or iOS, email or social media.
 Find all the metrics associated with all these segments such as bounce rates, number of visitors, conversion rates and regions.

 Behavioral segmentation : See what elements your customers focus most in your website.
 These days there are eye-tracking technologies that make it possible to study the elements that attract the most attention.
 Find out who are the 20% of your segment that bring the 80% of revenue (refer to Pareto principle).
-Another way one can gather data is through usability testing where one observes the behaviors of customers and records the observations.
+Another way one can gather data is through usability testing where one observes the customer behavior and records the observations.

 Outcome segmentation: here, you focus on different types of products that have been purchased, the number of people who did not complete purchase, where most of your orders are coming from etc.